couchbaselabs/node-ottoman/README.md

 ### Queries

-Queries allow you to perform searches between your models.
+Queries allow you to perform searches among your models.
 For instance allowing you to query all of the posts published by a particular user.

 User/Post example:
 ```javascript